Ancient Greek astronomers were some of the first people to gather knowledge about space exploration.

 Aristarchus estimated the sizes of the sun and moon as compared to earth’s size.
 He also estimated the distances from the earth to the sun and moon.
 He is considered one of the greatest astronomers of antiquity.

-Since Aristarchus suspected the stars were other suns that are very far away, there was no observable parallax — that is, a movement of the stars relative to each other as the earth moves around the sun.
+Since Aristarchus suspected the stars were other extremely distant suns, there was no observable parallax—that is, a movement of the stars relative to each other as the earth moves around the sun.
 Since stellar parallax is only detectable with telescopes, his accurate speculation was unprovable at the time.

 It was not until the sixteenth century that a mathematical model of a heliocentric system was presented by the Renaissance mathematician, astronomer, and Catholic cleric, Nicolaus Copernicus, leading to the Copernican Revolution.
 In the following century, Johannes Kepler introduced elliptical orbits, and Galileo de’ Galilei presented supporting observations made using a telescope.